1985 Trincomalee massacres: June 3

 A bus carrying 13 Tamils was burned in Trincomalee.
 Mr. A. Thangathurai, a former Member of Parliament, was the only survivor and witness of the incident.

 June 3 and 4

 Every single Tamil village close to a Sinhala colony in the Allai Extension Scheme was destroyed by government forces and Sinhalese mobs:

 June 5

 On 5 June 1985, an air force helicopter flew over Thiriyai, the surviving northernmost Tamil village in Trincomalee District, firing at residents (Amarivayal and Thennamaravady villages had been uprooted seven months earlier).
 Air Force personnel then came in trucks with explosives and set fire to 700 houses.
 People who remained took refuge in the local school.

 June 13

 Nine hundred houses belonging to Tamils at Kattaiparichchan, Sampur, Chenaiyur and Muthur were burned down by government forces.

 August

 August 10

-On 10 August 1985, the Army arrived again at Thiriyai and opened fire targeting some of the leaders, killing among 10 persons, a principal and a village headman.
+On 10 August 1985, the Army arrived again at Thiriyai and opened fire targeting some of the community leaders, killing among 10 persons, a principal and a village headman.

+August 17

+Security forces enter Tamil houses in Trincomalee and shoot dead men, women and children.
+Some of the victims include Thiruchelvam (35), Manickam (60), Kangathevi (32), Manickam (65), Nageswari (40), Sasikala (1), Jeyanthi (12), Inpam (6), Sankar (10) and Ravindran (1).

 September

+The MP for Polonnaruwa H. G. P. Nelson and the MP for Seruvila were reported to have played a leading role in organising further violence against Tamils.
+12,000 Sinhalese were armed and transported to Trincomalee for this purpose, many of whom were from the newly formed Sinhala colony of Sirimapura.

+September 4

+The grocery shop of Supar Navaratnam was burned down at 9:10 AM by a mob of 20 armed Sinhalese men who shouted 'Para Demala' (foreign Tamil) and threw grenades and petrol bombs.
+50 other Tamil shops in Trincomalee town were also burned down.
+At Murugapuri, Uppuveli, Sinhalese thugs and homeguards with the help of security forces looted and burned all the homes and shops of Tamils that they had attacked.

+September 5

+Thousands of Tamils in Trincomalee fled their homes in fear as their homes were set ablaze during a curfew imposed by the government.

+September 8

+Following days of anti-Tamil violence at Murugapuri, the dead bodies of S Sinnathurai (85), Navaratnam (50) and Menon (61) were found with cuts, gunshot and burn injuries.